 Building type Principal building activity Definition Detailed business type examples ^{4/3} Data center Data center Buildings used to house computer systems and associated components.
 1) Data center Education College/university Buildings used for academic or technical classroom instruction, such as elementary, middle, or high schools, and classroom buildings on college or university campuses.
-1) College or university 2) Career or vocational training 3) Adult education Primary school Buildings on education campuses for which the main use is not classroom are included in the category relating to their use.
-For example, Elementary or middle school Preschool or daycare Secondary school administration buildings are part of "Office," dormitories are "Lodging," and libraries are "Public Assembly."
-High school Religious education Food sales Convenience store Buildings used for retail or wholesale of food.
+1) College or university 2) Career or vocational training 3) Adult education Primary school Buildings on education campuses for which the main use is not classroom are included in the category relating Elementary or middle school Preschool or daycare Secondary school Sold sold at the second sold at High school Religious education Food sales Convenience store Buildings used for retail or wholesale of food.
 Gas station with a convenience store Convenience store Supermarket Grocery store or food market Food service Full-service restaurant Buildings used for the preparation and sale of food and beverages for 1) Restaurant or cafeteria Quick-service restaurant consumption.
 1) Fast food Healthcare Inpatient Buildings used as diagnostic and treatment facilities for inpatient care.
 Hospital Inpatient rehabilitation Outpatient Buildings used as diagnostic and treatment facilities for outpatient care.
 Medical offices are included here if they use any type of diagnostic medical equipment (if they do not, they are categorized as an office building).
 Medical office Clinic or outpatient health care Weterinarian Large multifamily Midrise apartment Buildings containing multifamily dwelling units, having multiple stories, and equipped with elevators.
 No sub-categories collected.